 - Target disease: Mycetoma

-- Main partners (since project start): Eisai Co.
-Ltd, Japan; Erasmus Medical Center, the Netherlands; Radboud University Medical Center, Nijmegen, the Netherlands; Mycetoma Research Centre (MRC), Soba University Hospital, Khartoum, Sudan; Institute of Endemic Diseases (IEND), Khartoum University, Sudan.
+- Main partners (since project start): Eisai Co Ltd, Japan; Erasmus Medical Center, The Netherlands; Free University Amsterdam, The Netherlands; Radboud University Medical Center, Nijmegen, The Netherlands; Mycetoma Research Centre (MRC), Soba University Hospital, Khartoum, Sudan; Institute of Endemic Diseases (IEND), Khartoum University, Sudan.

 - Project start: September 2015

-- Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs, (DGIS).
+- Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs, (DGIS); Global Health Innovative Technology (GHIT) Fund, Japan.

 Treating eumycetoma is a challenge.
 Currently, the antifungals ketoconazole and itraconazole are the only therapies available but these are expensive, ineffective, and have serious side effects.
 Patients often have to undergo amputation, and often more than once, sometimes resulting in death.
 Safe, effective antifungal agents that are appropriate for use in rural settings are urgently needed.
 Fosravuconazole (E1224), an orally bioavailable azole that is under development for Chagas disease, may be an effective and affordable treatment for eumycetoma.
 Fosravuconazole, a prodrug, is rapidly converted to ravuconazole, which has been shown to have potent in vitro activity against one of the causative agents of eumycetoma, Madurella mycetomatis.
 Its pharmacokinetic properties are favourable and its toxicity is low.